NeoGendaijin/arxiv-pdf-fetcher/README.md

 This project uses the OpenAI API with web search capabilities to gather information about research papers on any topic, and provides functionality to download the papers from arXiv or other sources.

+## Features

+- **Universal Search**: Search for research papers on any topic using OpenAI's web search capabilities
+- **Intelligent Paper Matching**: Advanced algorithm to accurately match papers with their arXiv versions
+- **Automatic Downloads**: Fully autonomous workflow from search to download without manual intervention
+- **NeurIPS Paper Support**: Special handling for NeurIPS conference papers with improved matching
+- **Comprehensive Display**: View paper titles, URLs, arXiv links, and download status in one place
+- **All-in-One Script**: Run the entire process with a single command

 ## Project Structure

 ```